Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Predictive Stacking

-It is worth noticing that, the conditional scale matrix contains the factor $(\nu_{z_j} + z_j^\T R_j^{-1} z_j)/(\nu_{z_j} + n)$ which is directly related to the Mahalanobis distance of $z_j$ implying that the dispersion is enlarged in presence of extreme values of $z_j$.
-The degrees of freedom also increases by a factor $n$ which means that, the more data we have, the less heavy-tailed $p(\Tilde{z}_j \given z_j, M_\Delta)$ becomes \citep{ding2016conditional}.
-The analytic tractability as described by \eqref{eq:cond_t} provides further motivation behind the choice $\psi_z = \psi_1$ for practical purposes, since, an efficient way for evaluating the predictive density at an out-of-sample point is particularly crucial in order to effectuate our stacking algorithm.
+for $j = 1, \ldots, r$.
+It should be noted that the conditional scale matrix contains the factor $(\nu_{z_j} + z_j^\T R_j^{-1} z_j)/(\nu_{z_j} + n)$ which is directly related to the Mahalanobis distance of $z_j$, implying that the dispersion is enlarged in the presence of extreme values of $z_j$.
+The degrees of freedom also increase by a factor $n$, which means that the more data we have, the less heavy-tailed $p(\Tilde{z}_j \given z_j, M)$ becomes \citep{ding2016conditional}.